Self-exciting point processes with spatial covariates: modeling the dynamics of crime: Simulation studies

 The first two points are particularly concerning, since in practical applications it is unlikely that all covariates could ever be accounted for---there will always be unmeasured spatial differences in base rates, or imperfectly measured covariates.
 This suggests that previous applications of self-exciting point process models may have overestimated the amount and time scale of self-excitation in the process, unless their background estimator was able to capture all spatial variation in base rates.

-In some cases, it may be possible to detect when there is an important unobserved spatial covariate.
-Residual maps, introduced in Section~\ref{residual-maps}, can make systematic deviations from the predicted event rate visible, and careful examination of the maps may suggest variables which need to be included.
+In some cases, the residual analyses introduced in Section~\ref{residual-maps} may make it possible to detect when there is an important unobserved spatial covariate.
+Temporal residual plots like Fig.~\ref{missingcov-temporal-resids} can suggest the presence of unobserved covariates (or other misspecification), while residual maps can make systematic deviations from the predicted event rate visible, and careful examination of the maps may suggest variables that need to be included.
 Section~\ref{results} gives examples of this in Pittsburgh crime data.

 General approaches to account for unobserved covariates are more difficult.
 One strategy, sometimes used in spatial regressions, is to include a spatial random effect term intended to account for the unobserved covariates.
 However, at least in spatial regression, this method does not achieve its goal: a spatial random effect can bias coefficients of the observed covariates in arbitrary ways, particularly if the unobserved covariate is spatially correlated with any of the observed covariates \citep{Hodges:2010}.
 Given the causal diagram in Fig.~\ref{confounding-causal}, it does not seem possible for any one adjustment to account for an unobserved covariate and give unbiased estimates of the effects of the other covariates.
 Users of spatial regression and the self-exciting point process model introduced here need to be aware of their limitations in the presence of unobserved confounders, and interpret results carefully.